Kris Kristofferson

 Kristofferson was also a member of the country music supergroup the Highwaymen between 1985 and 1995.
-He has charted 12 times on the American Billboard Hot Country Songs charts; his highest peaking singles there are "Why Me" and "Highwayman", which reached number one in 1973 and 1985, respectively.
+He has charted 12 times on the American Billboard Hot Country Songs charts; his highest-peaking singles there are "Why Me" and "Highwayman", which reached number one in 1973 and 1985, respectively.
 He was inducted into the Country Music Hall of Fame in 2004 and received the Grammy Lifetime Achievement Award in 2014.
 He was a three-time Grammy Award winner, out of 13 total nominations.
 Kristofferson died in 2024 at the age of 88, three years after announcing his retirement.

 Life and career

-1936–1965: early years and military service
+1936–1965: Early life and military service

-Kristoffer Kristofferson was born in Brownsville, Texas, the oldest of three children born to Mary Ann (née Ashbrook) and Luis Henry Kristofferson, a United States Army Air Corps officer (later a major general in the United States Air Force).
-Henry later worked as a manager for Saudi Aramco after retiring from the service.
+Kristoffer Kristofferson was born in Brownsville, Texas, the oldest of three children born to Mary Ann (née Ashbrook) and Henry Kristofferson, a United States Army Air Corps officer (later a major general in the United States Air Force).
+Henry later worked as a manager for Saudi Aramco after retiring from the Air Force.
 During Kristofferson's childhood, his father encouraged him to pursue a military career.

 Kristofferson moved around frequently as a youth because of his father's military service, and the family settled in San Mateo, California.
 He attended San Mateo High School, where he graduated in 1954.
 At age 17, Kristofferson took a summer job with a dredging contractor on Wake Island in the western Pacific Ocean.
-He called it "the hardest job I ever had".

 Kristofferson went to Pomona College in Claremont, California, as a literature major.
 He studied under Frederick Sontag, whom he considers an important influence in his life.
-His early writing included prize-winning essays: "The Rock" and "Gone Are the Days" were published in The Atlantic Monthly.
-These stories touch on the roots of Kristofferson's passions and concerns.
-"The Rock" is about a geographical feature resembling the form of a woman, while the latter was about a racial incident.
+His early writing included prize-winning essays that were published in The Atlantic.
 During this time, Kristofferson worked in various construction jobs and as a firefighter.
 He appeared in the March 31, 1958, issue of Sports Illustrated for his achievements in collegiate rugby union, American football, and track and field.
 He and his classmates also revived the Claremont Colleges Rugby Club, and it remains a Southern California rugby institution.
-Kristofferson graduated in 1958, earning a Bachelor of Arts degree, summa cum laude, in literature.
+Kristofferson graduated in 1958, earning a Bachelor of Arts degree, summa cum laude, in English Literature.
 He was elected to the Phi Beta Kappa society his junior year.